ns1/ns1-python/doc/configuration.rst

 More
 ----

-There are more examples in the `config.py example <https://github.com/nsone/nsone-python/tree/develop/examples/config.py>`_.
+There are more examples in the `config.py example <https://github.com/ns1/ns1-python/tree/develop/examples/config.py>`_.
-For the full Config object reference API, see :mod:`nsone.config`
+For the full Config object reference API, see :mod:`ns1.config`